-In 1995, Middlesex County created the Open Space Trust Fund to ensure the availability of badly needed recreational land.
-Since then, it has preserved about 2,500 acres of farmland and 7,000 acres of open space throughout the county.
+Since 1995, the Open Space Trust Fund has preserved about 2,500 acres (1,100 hectares) of farmland and 7,000 acres of open space (2,833 hectares) throughout the county.
 Members of the Middlesex Country Youth Conservation Corps provide volunteer trail work and tree planting, and assist with conservation efforts on Earth Day and National Trails Day.

 A patchwork of land types and regulatory requirements has made acquiring property a challenging process.
-Land protected by the Trust Fund has included current and former agricultural sites, commercial properties, and residential properties ranging from less than an acre to more than 100 acres.
+Land protected by the Trust Fund has included current and former agricultural sites, commercial properties, and residential properties ranging from less than an acre to more than 100 acres (40 hectares).
 Before it is purchased, each plot is analyzed according to various criteria.

 Since 2006, Mott MacDonald has maintained an on-call contract in support of a multifaceted preacquisition evaluation program that includes the following:

 - Due diligence programs, including performance of Phase 1 Environmental Site Assessments in conformance with ASTME 1527E-05 and New Jersey’s Technical Requirements for Site Remediation 7:26E

 - Wetland reviews, including a feasibility assessment for land uses including conservation, entertainment, passive use, and active use (ballfields, playgrounds, etc.)

 - Lot yield analyses, which consist of determining the number of buildable lots that could be obtained given constraints such as zoning, contamination, wetlands, water bodies, threatened or endangered species and topography